Intro-to-CS-Bootcamp/ics_bc_s18/week4/README.md

 #### dict_sort.rb

 - Requirements
+  - Your sorting algorithm is pretty good, sure.
+But there was always that sort of embarrassing point you were hoping I’d just sort of gloss over, right?
+About the capital letters?
+Your sorting algorithm is good for general-purpose sorting, but when you sort strings, you are using the ordering of the characters in your fonts (called the ASCII codes) rather than true dictionary ordering.
+In a dictionary, case (upper or lower) is irrelevant to the ordering.
+So, make a new method to sort words (something like dictionary_sort).
-  - Same as with sort, but must now be case insensitive.
+  - It's same as with sort, but must now be case insensitive.
   - Must be recursive.
 - Clarifications/Advice
-  - None for this one
+  - Remember, though, that if I give your program words starting with capital letters, it should return words with those same capital letters, just ordered as you’d find in a dictionary.

 #### shuffle.rb